The Earliest Dental Implants

 Despite this success, it was not until the mid 1980s when Dr. Brånemark’s discovery would be recognized outside his country, and it wasn’t until the late 1980s when dental implants were approved for use in the US.

 Partly in response to concerns about metal fillings containing mercury, people have become more and more nervous about the presence of metal in restorations.
 And even though most people respond well to titanium dental implants, some people do have an allergic response to titanium dental implants.
 This led to demand for a metal-free dental implant, and recent advances in material science has allowed for the development of one.

 CeraRoot is a dental implant made of very strong zirconium oxide.
 This dental implant can bond directly to an all-ceramic crown, making for a completely metal-free dental implant.
 It has a success rate about equal to (or slightly better than) titanium dental implants, but it doesn’t have as long a track record for long-term studies.
 CeraRoot was cleared for sale by the FDA in 2011, and since then it has become much more popular because of the aesthetic benefits it offers and the need for a metal-free dental implant.

 At this moment, we are able to see the progress of dental implant history and offer great treatments to a wide range of patients.
-To establish your place in dental implant history, please call (949) 551-5902 or contact Rice Dentistry in Irvine for a consultation with an Orange County implant dentist.
+To establish your place in dental implant history, please call (949) 551-5902 or contact Rice Dentistry for a consultation with an Irvine implant dentist.